Government sanctioned war zones in public areas.

 We have asked the Minister for assurance as to the number of authorised police who will be present at each of the public lakes where shooting will take place.

 We have had no response.

-Less than 0.4% of the population take part in shooting our native waterbirds for recreation.
+Less than half of one percent of the population take part in shooting our native waterbirds for recreation.
 Yet millions of taxpayers money is spent on funding the pursuit.

 Rate paying locals are then often only left with the waste, including broken bottles, spent cartridges, soiled toilet paper, human effluent, animal body parts and plastic wraps to clean up.

 We demand better from our Ministers who took an oath to serve ALL Victorians.